SasView/sasview.github.io/faq.md

 *   Check for Updates compares the version (not build) number of your copy of SasView with that in the code repository.
 If SasView cannot access the remote server to perfom this check then the message _'Cannot connect to the application server'_ may be displayed in the status bar _or_ the SasView log file will contain lines implicating a file called proxy.pyc (see [Why will SasView no longer start? ('cannot execute script sasview')](#why-will-sasview-no-longer-start) below).
 *   Unhelpfully, it is entirely possible to be able to use a web browser to surf the internet but find that SasView cannot read the current version number from the code repository!
 *   The most common reason for Check for Updates failing is that your internet connection uses a proxy server and your computer is either not configured to use that proxy server _or_ that an exception for the SasView server needs to be added to the local policies on the proxy server.
 The latter case is more likely to be necessary in corporate/secure environments.
 Please contact your local IT Helpesk.
+*   If you are not sure if your internet connect uses a proxy server, click on the Start button and type 'Control Panel'.
+Select 'Network and Internet' and then 'Internet Options'.
+Now click the 'Connections' tab and then the button 'LAN settings'.

 *   How you configure your computer to use a proxy server will depend on your operating system.
 The following worked in Windows 7:

     **Warning!
 The following procedure involves changing system settings.
 If you are not confident about doing so, consult your local IT Helpdesk.**
-*   If you are not sure if your internet connect uses a proxy server, click on the Start button, select 'Network and Internet' and then 'Internet Options'.
-Now click the 'Connections' tab and then the button 'LAN settings'.

     1. Click on the Start button.
 In the 'search programs and files' box type 'regedit' and press {return}.
     2. In the Registry Editor, navigate to the registry key (be careful not to find find a similar key by mistake) `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Internet Settings`.
 Look for a setting named 'ProxyServer'.
 If it exists, ensure it both points to your proxy server and has a port number appended.
 If it is missing create this setting as follows: